ishaishai/matpash-dashboard/README.md

 **Due to the subject of the project any excel conversion which isn't in the form we suggested won't work**

+If an individual wants to have a look at the project at live view please visit: 185.60.170.80:5050 with user and password set as: 'tester'

 ## Steps to install:
 ### inside the project directory: `npm install` - will install any node module needed for the server
 ### inside the project directory: `pip install -r requirements.txt` - will install any conversion script modules needed
 ### inside the client directory: `npm install` - - will install any node module needed for the client

+## Configure database:
+### First install Postgresql server + pgadmin v4. afterwards please create a server and a user which autherized to log-in with the name matpash (Both are names matpash), with password equal to '1234'.
+### Set up databases: dashboardsdb, usersdb and maindb all be with the same owner - matpash.
+### Upload the database files located in the base dir of the project as a restored databases.

 ## run client & server:
 ### `npm run dev`